launchdarkly/vue-client-sdk/examples/README.md

 # LaunchDarkly sample Vue application

-We've built a application that demonstrates how LaunchDarkly's Vue SDK works.
+We've built an application that demonstrates how LaunchDarkly's Vue SDK works.

 Below, you'll find the basic build procedure.
 For more comprehensive instructions, you can visit the [Vue reference guide](https://docs.launchdarkly.com/sdk/client-side/vue).